When is it best to use Personal Investment Companies?

 2. The PIC can invest in a range of investments including cash, shares, investment funds and property.

-3. The headline rate of tax for a company is currently 19% and dividend income is generally tax free.
-Capital gains tax is also payable at 19% and the costs of managing the investments can be deducted for tax purposes.
+3. The rate of tax for a company is currently 19% for profits up to £50,000 per annum (although this limit can be reduced where there are more than one company under common control), capital gains tax is payable at a maximum of 20% on company shares and the costs of managing the investments can be deducted for tax purposes.

 4. The profits which are generated on the investments can, within limits, be paid into a pension fund which would attract tax relief for the company.